 When she was seventeen, Kindra was unsure what she wanted to do, so she, along with many of her classmates, decided to attend UCC - Umpqua Community College in Roseburg.
 Kindra knew she wanted to help others.
 She met many new friends there, including her best friend Jasmine.
 But one day her life changed in a terrible way.

 Kindra and her mother along with many others attended a candlelight vigil that night.
-Students returned to school a week later although some of the buildings were still closed.
-Kindra was asked to make memorial for Larry, the professor who was killed.
-An avid fly-fisherman, he had finally seen a red dragonfly the week before the shooting.
-Kindra designed a beautiful memorial of dragonflies created with tiles.
+Students returned to school a week later, although some of the buildings were still closed.
+Kindra was asked to make memorial for Larry, a professor who was killed.
+An avid fly-fisherman, he had finally seen a red dragonfly the week before the shooting, so Kindra designed a beautiful memorial of dragonflies created with tiles.

 As life moved on, Kindra decided to apply to SCAD (Savannah College of Art and Design) in Savannah, Georgia.
 At this time she struggled with many things in her life: what to study, her friendships which were strained.
 Everything felt off and wrong.
 Eventually she decided to enroll at SCAD.
 When she graduated, what should have felt like a happy moment, did not feel that way.
 Even when she won the Harry Jacoby Award for the person who shows excellence in school and community, Kindra felt distant and unimportant.